 I’ve published a dozen or so papers on various aspects of the transition from traditional to modern art in Europe and America between 1880 and 1920.
 And I’ve been a practicing painter for forty-three years, but my productivity falls neatly into two separate periods: a traditional representational phase that lasted until 1989; and my current work in non-representational modes of expression.
 I am at home in both genres, and I see no good reason for the conflict which some feel persists between them.
 For a survey of my earlier work, much of which is representational, please visit www.andrewmarvick.com.

 For me, painting is a natural and indispensable way of responding to life.
 I see the formal language of art as a universal one, independent of its content.
 I was recently interviewed about my equivocal views on the question of "pure form" in art.

 Methods and Media

 I’m occasionally asked how my paintings are made and what materials I use.
-I begin with a vague idea.
+I begin with a vague pictorial idea.
 I then apply some measure of structure to a surface in an effort to make the idea visible.
 Finally, I introduce, adapt to and to an extent control a series of accidents that both threaten and facilitate the expression of the idea.
 Over the years my familiarity with the accidents attendant to my medium and process has grown, such that random events now only rarely defeat me, and are usually my allies.
-I used to reject 90 percent of my efforts; nowadays I keep more than half of what I begin.
+I used to reject 90 percent of my efforts; nowadays I keep a little more than half of what I begin.

-I've made a short demonstration video that gives viewers a chance to see the basics of my method in small-scale painting.
+In 2014 I made a short demonstration video that gives viewers a chance to see the basics of my method in small-scale painting.
 You can find it here.